retest/gui-state-machine-api/README.md

 * `/state-machine/<long>/state/<long>/transition/<long>` GET queries a specific transition of a specific state.
 * `/state-machine/<long>/execute` POST executes the passed action from the passed state which might lead to a new state and adds a transition to the state machine.
 The action must be part of all actions?

-Some suggestions on how the test representation REST API could look like (not necessarily required):

-* `/applications` GET queries all existing GUI applications.
-* `/create-application` POST creates a new GUI application.
-* `/application/<long>` GET queries an existing GUI application.
-* `/application/<long>` DELETE deletes an existing GUI application and all of its test suites etc.
-* `/application/<long>/test-suites` GET queries all test suites for an existing GUI application.
-* `/application/<long>/create-test-suite` POST creates a new test suite for an existing GUI application.
-* `/application/<long>/test-suite/<long>` GET queries an existing test suite for an existing GUI application.
-* `/application/<long>/test-suite/<long>` DELETE deletes an existing test suite for an existing GUI application.

-## NFA Frameworks
+## Possible NFA Frameworks
-This list contains frameworks for Scala which support the representation of an NFA:
+This list contains frameworks for Scala which support the representation of an NFA and could be used as backend to construct the state machine:
 * Akka FSM (FSM for actors): <https://doc.akka.io/docs/akka/current/fsm.html>
 * Neo4J: <https://neo4j.com/>
 * Gremlin-Scala: <https://github.com/mpollmeier/gremlin-scala>